USA Customs Clearance Logo White

 What is a 5106 Form?

 CBP Form 5106 is the Importer Identity Form.
-CBP uses that form to keep track of importers’ identification information, as per 19 CFR 24.5.
-This is important for verifying the identity of the importer, tracking their importing history, and ensuring that they are abiding by all the laws for importing into the U.S. Once you submit this form, you will become known as the Importer of Record (IOR).
+CBP uses this form to keep track of importers’ identification information, per 19 CFR 24.5.
+This is an important form used for verifying the identity of the importer, tracking their importing history, and ensuring that they are abiding by all the laws for importing into the U.S. Once you submit this form, you will become known as an Importer of Record (IOR).

-A CBP Form 5106 is required for all importer filings that are classified as formal entries.
+Form 5106 is required for all importer filings that are classified as formal entries.
 A formal entry is a type of import that is either intended for commercial purposes or valued at more than $2,500.
-If your shipment falls under that category, then you’re going to need to fill in and submit the 5106 Form.
+If your shipment falls under that category, then you’re going to need to fill in and submit this document.

 When you change your name, address, phone number, or any other type of personally-identifying information or contact information, you will need to submit a revised version of this form to CBP to ensure that your information stays up to date.
 Outdated information can create many problems when you try to import again, including hefty fines.

-The CBP Form 5106 can be overwhelming at first glance.
-The form itself is 3 pages long, with an additional 2 pages of information that follows.
+The Importer Identity Form can be overwhelming at first glance.
+The form itself is three pages long, with an additional two pages of information that follows.
 The document is extremely detailed, and requires you to put in several pieces of information you likely won’t know off the top of your head.

-Here is a general breakdown of the kinds of information you will be expected to provide on the CBP Form 5106:
+Here is a general breakdown of the kinds of information you will be expected to provide:

 • Your name